Rainbow Six Siege

 “Operation Neon Dawn"

-The last season in Year 5 of Rainbow Six Siege will bring us Operation Neon Dawn.
+The last season in Year 5 of Rainbow Six Siege brings us Operation Neon Dawn.
 This new update continues the trend of the Ubisoft team adding 1 new operator.
-Since the last operator was an attacker (Zero), the Y5S4 will add a defender called Aruni.
+Since the last operator was an attacker (Zero), the Y5S4 adds a defender called Aruni.

-Simultaneously, Ubisoft will release the rework of yet another map – Skyscraper – and huge changes to key operators:
+Simultaneously, Ubisoft releases the rework of yet another map – Skyscraper – and huge changes to key operators:

 And many less drastic changes to other operators.

-Last but not least, the way runouts work in R6 will be altered, as well.
+Last but not least, the way runouts work in R6 is altered, as well.

-We’ve got plenty of information to get through, so let’s jump right into it.
+We’ve got plenty of information to get through in Y5S4 patch notes, so let’s jump right into it.
 Shall we?

 Operation Neon Dawn - Release date